urbit/docs/tutorials/arvo/arvo.md

 ##### `wire`

-Synonym for path, used in ducts.
+Synonym for `path`, used in ducts.
+These should be thought of as a list of symbols representing a cause.

 ##### `move`